 For each class I teach, only the most recent iteration is listed below.

 I am one of the organizers of the USC Programming Contest.
 Follow the link for more information on past and future contests, and instructions for registering.

-I currently co-supervise four Ph.D. students:
+I currently co-supervise five Ph.D. students and one undergraduate student:

 You can also see a list of my former students.